 Root succulents with non-visible underground stores, such as Asparagus species, Pachypodium and others, but there are also some legumes with huge tubers in the sandy areas of the Kalahari.

 A more precise classification of succulents has been given by v.
 Willert et al. (1990).
-He distinguishes the types given in ◘ Table F-1 on the basis of seasonal development.
+They distinguish the types given in ◘ Table F-1 on the basis of seasonal development.

-◘ Fig. F-18 a Myrothamnus flabellifolius (left) in latent life state (branches folded, leaves folded) and a Notholaena species (right), two poikilohydre species on the escarpment to the Namib Desert (photo: Breckle), and b the arboreal Aloe dichotoma in the Namib with low summer rainfall (photo: Rafiqpoor).
+◘ Fig. F-18 a: Myrothamnus flabellifolius (left) in latent life state (branches and leaves folded) and a Notholaena species (right), two poikilohydre species on the escarpment to the Namib Desert (photo: Breckle), b: the arboreal Aloe dichotoma in the Namib with low summer rainfall (photo: Rafiqpoor).